Heritage Tree Details

 Corylus avellana

 The first commercial-sized planting of hazelnuts in Oregon were made by George Dorris in 1905 when he planted his 5 acres for nut production and sold the nuts to an innovative company called Meier and Frank who in turn sold directly to consumers in ten-pound bags.
-Dorris also started a hazelnut nursery on the …
+Dorris also started a hazelnut nursery on the property that operated for 40 years and produced an average of 70,000 trees per year. …

 Read More